Deepanshu1908/Project---Health-Management-System-Python-/README.md

 # Project - Health-Management-System-(Python)

-The main idea behind this project is:
+The core concept of this project revolves around:

-Logging of Food items eaten by an individual with its accurate time.

-Logging of type of Exercises done by an individual with its accurate time.
+• Recording food consumption by individuals with precise timestamps.
+• Tracking exercises performed by individuals with precise timestamps.

-Also to extract logged exercise and food information whenever needed.
+• Facilitating the extraction of logged exercise and food data as required.

-This program will run continuously because of the use of infinite while loop.
-In short, its a kind of ledger for logging and extracting information about food eaten and exercises done.

-This project is developed mainly on File I/O Concept.
+The program operates continuously due to the utilization of an infinite while loop.
+Essentially, it functions as a ledger for logging and retrieving information regarding food consumption and exercise activities.
+This project primarily utilizes File I/O concepts for implementation.